Skip to Content

 Read More about 6 Trademark Myths You Have to Stop Telling Yourself in Your Craft Business

-Read More about Why Using a ‘Not Your Photo’ Watermark is Pointless
+Read More about Why Using a ‘Not Your Photo’ Watermark on Product Photos is Ineffective

 Happy 2024!
 Remember that recent article I wrote about copyright laws in the US?
 I briefly mentioned something called public domain.
 Public domain is what happens when copyrighted works expire.
 Sometimes they expire because the term has run out; sometimes they expire because they aren’t renewed.
 In any case, when the copyright expires – it …